Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.04 - Risk Management Program

-+ A. The Chapter shall train the membership, both initiated and new members, each semester on the National, Office of Student Engagement, and Interfraternity Council risk management policies and code of conduct, within the first month of each semester.
++ A. The Chapter shall train the membership, including both active members and new members, on the National, Office of Student Engagement, and Interfraternity Council risk management policies and Code of Conduct, within the first month of each semester.

 ## Article XIII - Amendments to the Bylaws

-+ A. shall be reviewed and developed annually at the Executive Board Transition Retreat.
++ A. Bylaw revisions shall be reviewed and developed annually at the Executive Board Transition Retreat.

-+ B. Any proposed amendments should be presented to the ChapterPresident within twenty-four (24) hours of the desired presentation of the amendment to the chapter.
++ B. Any proposed amendments should be presented to the Chapter President within twenty-four (24) hours of the desired presentation of the amendment to the Chapter.

-+ C. Any amendment to these bylaws must be passed with a 2/3 vote of the whole chapter.
++ C. Any amendment to these bylaws must be passed with a 2/3 vote of the Chapter.

-+ D. Any updated set of these Chapter Bylaws shall be sent to all Chaptermembers, national fraternity headquarters, ChapterAdvisor, and the ChapterACB each semester.
++ D. Any updated set of these Chapter Bylaws shall be sent to all Chapter members, National Fraternity Headquarters, Chapter Advisor, and the Chapter ACB each semester.

-+ E. The Executive Board can make changes to this document without proposal to the Chapterand without a 2/3 vote, as long as changes being made only involve grammatical corrections or formatting changes
++ E. The Executive Board can make changes to this document without proposal to the Chapter and without a 2/3 vote, as long as changes being made only involve grammatical corrections or formatting changes.

 ## Article XIV - Ratification